jerilmartin/PRODIGY_ML_03/README.md

 Contributions aimed at enhancing the classifier's accuracy or refining the preprocessing steps are highly encouraged.
 Please fork the repository and create a pull request with your proposed modifications.

 ## License
 This project is distributed under the MIT License.
-See the LICENSE file in the repository for more information.